Roisin Gilheany

-Roisin Gilheany (born 17 May 2005) is a professional Australian tennis player.
+Roisin Gilheany (born 17 May 2005) is an Australian tennis player.

 She has a career-high WTA ranking in doubles of 414, achieved on 12 August 2024.

 Early life

-Gilheany was born in Melbourne in Australia.
-She is the daughter of Ireland's Sinead Gilheany and her brother Pierce is a college tennis player in the United States.
+Gilheany, born in Melbourne, is the daughter of Ireland's Sinead O Donovan.
+Her brother Pierce is a college tennis player in the United States.
 She trains at the Soto Tennis Academy in Sotogrande, Spain, and plays for the Port Melbourne Tennis Club.

 Gilheany won her first major ITF title at the W60 doubles tournament in Gold Coast, Australia.